Amicus Briefs

 Williams Alaska Petroleum v.
 State of Alaska

-AMICUS BRIEF SUMMARY – NCLA is asking the court not to defer to a legal interpretation made by the Alaska Department of Environmental Conservation (DEC).
-Instead, NCLA argues that Alaskan courts need to interpret the law without deferring to the agency’s interpretation.
+AMICUS BRIEF SUMMARY – NCLA asked the court not to defer to a legal interpretation made by the Alaska Department of Environmental Conservation (DEC).
+Instead, NCLA argued that Alaskan courts needed to interpret the law without deferring to the agency’s interpretation.

 Wolf v.
 Scarnati

-AMICUS BRIEF SUMMARY – NCLA’s brief argues that the Governor’s argument is flawed.
-“The concurrence of both houses” is not “necessary” for a termination of disaster emergency under § 7301(c) of the Emergency Management Services Code, which authorizes the Governor to declare or proclaim a disaster emergency…
+AMICUS BRIEF SUMMARY – NCLA’s brief argued that the Governor’s argument was flawed.
+“The concurrence of both houses” was not “necessary” for a termination of disaster emergency under § 7301(c) of the Emergency Management Services Code authorizing the Governor to declare or proclaim a disaster emergency…

 Wynn v.
 U.S.

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in Jayren Wynn v.
-United States of America, urging the U.S. Supreme Court to grant Mr. Wynn’s petition for certiorari and either discard Stinson deference altogether or at least rule that Stinson deference cannot increase criminal sentences.
-This judicial-deference doctrine requires federal judges to defer to commentary the U.S. Sentencing Commission has written interpreting the U.S. Sentencing Guidelines.
+United States of America, urging the U.S. Supreme Court to grant Mr. Wynn’s petition for certiorari and either discard Stinson deference altogether or at least rule that Stinson deference could not increase criminal sentences.

 Young v.
 State of Hawaii

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the U.S. Court of Appeals for the Ninth Circuit in George K. Young, Jr. v.
-State of Hawaii, et al. in support of Mr. YoungNCLA’s brief dissuades the full court from deferring to state administrators’ factual speculations and to their interpretations of the U.S. Constitution or of state statutes and regulations.
+State of Hawaii, et al. in support of Mr. YoungNCLA’s brief urged the full court against deferring to state administrators’ factual speculations and to their interpretations of the U.S. Constitution or of state statutes and regulations.

 YU Pride Alliance v.
 Yeshiva University

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in support of Yeshiva University’s Supreme Court application seeking an emergency stay pending appeal of a court order to “immediately” approve an official “Pride Alliance” student club.
-NCLA argues that the constitutional harms stemming from the injunction were substantial and could continue possibly for years while the case reaches absolute finality.
+NCLA argued that the constitutional harms stemming from the injunction were substantial and could continue possibly for years with case proceedings.
 The denial of one’s First Amendment rights, even for short periods, constitutes irreparable harm and necessitates correction by the courts.